imixs/imixs-saga/README.md

 See also [Marin Fowlers Blog)(http://martinfowler.com/articles/microservices.html) for further information about the concepts of microservices.

 ## Installation

-Imixs-Workflow is based on the Java EE specification and can be deployed into any Java EE compatible application server like GlassFish or JBoss/Wildfly.
-See the [deployment guide](http://www.imixs.org/doc/deployment/index.html) for further information.
+Imixs-Microservice is based on the Java EE specification and can be deployed into any Java EE compatible application server like [JBoss/Wildfly](http://wildfly.org/), GlassFish or [Payara](http://www.payara.fish/).
+See the [Imixs-Workflow deployment guide](http://www.imixs.org/doc/deployment/index.html) for further information.

 ### Docker
 Imixs-Microservice provides also a docker image.
 This makes is easy to run the Imixs-Microservice in a Docker container.
-See the docker section below.
+If you do not want to install the Imixs-Microservice by yourself you can skip this chapter and jump directly to the Docker section below.

 ### Imixs-Admin Client

+The [Imixs-Admin Client](http://www.imixs.org/doc/administration.html) is a web tool to administrate a running instance of the Imixs-Worklfow engine.
+The Imixs-Admin tool can be deployed in addition to the Imixs-Microservce.
-The Imixs/Imixs-Microservice image contains the latest version of the [Imixs-Admin Client](http://www.imixs.org/doc/administration.html).
-The Imixs-Admin Client can be used to administrate a Imixs-Workflow instance
+The Docker Image already contains the latest version of the [Imixs-Admin Client](http://www.imixs.org/doc/administration.html).

 <img src="imixs-admin-client-01.png" width="800" />

 ### Initalize User DB
+Imixs-Microservice expects a database pool with the JNDI name 'imixs-microservice'.
+You can use any database vendor but you need to configure the JDBC database pool in your application server befor your start the deployment.
 After the first deployment the database is initialized automatically with a default model (ticket.bpmn) and the default user 'admin' with the default password 'adminadmin'.

 You can initialize the internal UserDB manually by calling the setup URL